wpaxos/paxi/README.md

 ---
-A new version of Paxi project is also available in https://github.com/ailidani/paxi.
+A new version of Paxi project under heavy development is also available in https://github.com/ailidani/paxi.